-The Nikon N75 comes with a deceptive look, as the plastic mounts give it away as a gadget of no import but its plastic rings and simple design is no drawback when it comes to its output.
-When you are about to use it, you need to remember to adjust its aperture and as for its lens, it comes as rotary in its function.
+The Nikon N75 comes with a deceptive look, as the plastic mounts give it away as a gadget of no import, but its plastic rings and simple design is no drawback when it comes to its output.
+When you are about to use it, you need to remember to adjust its aperture and its lens; it comes as rotary in its function.
 In other words, you need to resize and adjust the filter as you focus to zoom in on your object of interest.

 A few users get beat up over some of its annoying features, and the AF is a slow one when you try to get in focus.
 Light flares shoot up in daylight, so you need to watch out for this when using this camera.

 This camera is light to handle and was built on a compact frame with some measure of versatility that is really enhanced.
 It works on five different modes although it is fully automated.
 The autofocus is an area of attention and it presents 5 different grids that you can use.
 The Nikkor lens is such that offers you 28-80mm outline, which leads to superior exposure capability.